dustinpfister/blog_posts/_posts/express-app-use.md

 This is a post on a certain methods in an instance of an [app object](/2018/06/15/express-app-object/) in the node.js powered framework know as express.
 It is not a getting started post on express.js, javaScript, node.js or any additional skill required before hand.
 If you are new to express you might want to start at my [express.js mega post](/2018/06/12/express/), or my post on [getting started with express](/2018/05/21/express-getting-started/).

-## 1 - A Basic example of a custom middle ware using app.use
+## 2 - An example of a custom middle ware using app.use

 For a basic example of app.use I came up with a quick demo that just sets a property called useClient in the request object.
 In a more advanced project this might be used as a means to set what client system to use for certain browsers.

-### 1.1 - Setup the demo folder
+### 2.1 - Setup the demo folder

 To start things off just like any other express demo I create a new folder, and cd into it to make it the current working folder.
 Once that is done I use npm init to set up a new package.json file for the demo, and then install express as one of the dependencies.